Emergency Solar Management

 Synergy is supporting households and installers and further information is available at https://www.synergy.net.au/dpvmanagement

 Western Power has information for installers on how requirements for Emergency Solar Management can be met for different meter types using the metering solution.
-There is also information on which metering configurations are likely to be expensive to meet requirements and therefore require an alternative approach on the Western Power website.
+There is also information on which metering configurations are likely to be expensive to meet requirements, so need an alternative approach on the Western Power website.

 In a very small number of situations, meeting the requirements for emergency solar management will be either too costly or impractical to implement.
 In these situations, households can instead apply to have their system exports limited to 1.5kW.
 All customers may choose to be export limited rather than meet requirements for Emergency Solar Management.